France’s Working Holiday Visa for Australians

 You can apply for a Working Holiday Visa between 3 months and 15 days before your intended arrival date in France.
 (Note that it is not possible to apply more than three months in advance.)

+You can no longer apply for this visa directly with the French Consulate General in Sydney.
 Since January 2021, French visa applications in Australia must be submitted to VFS Global.
 You’ll need to visit a VFS Global office to provide the required documentation and provide biometrics, but the French consulate is still responsible for processing visas.

-You’ll need to start your visa application on the France-Visas website.
+Start your visa application on the France-Visas website.
 Once you’ve submitted the application form, you can make an appointment to attend a VFS Global visa application centre to provide biometrics (fingerprints & photo taken) and pay the applicable fees.
-VFS Global offices are available in Sydney, Melbourne, Brisbane, Adelaide and Perth.

 If you’re having trouble finding an appointment on the VFS Global website, keep checking regularly as new appointments are released.
 You could also try clearing your cache or using an incognito window in Google Chrome to access the appointments page.